 📌 Be sure to follow me on Pinterest for new vegan recipes!

 - 2 cubes Not Chick'n Broth Or other veggie bullion or use vegetable broth instead of water

 - 4 cups celery chopped (2 large celery hearts)

 - 1/4 teaspoon turmeric

 - 1 1/2 cup plain soy milk or other plain plant-based milk

 For the roux

 - 1/2 cup white flour or GF flour mix without sorghum flour

-Bring the water or broth and spices (turmeric, garlic, salt, nutritional yeast) to a slow boil in a medium sized soup pot.
+- Bring the water or broth and spices (turmeric, garlic powder, salt, black pepper, nutritional yeast) to a slow boil in a medium-sized soup pot.

 - Do not try this with gluten-free flour mixes that contain sorghum flour.
 For some reason, it gets a slimy consistency.